Laptop Mag Verdict

 The HP Pavilion Power 15t offers solid gaming performance and good battery life, but it suffers from a lackluster display and a slow solid-state drive.

 When style meets entry-level components with a value-targeted price tag, you'll get something like the HP Pavilion Power 15t.
 Priced at $1,139 (starting at $879), the laptop delivers elegant good looks, impressive battery life (for a gaming notebook) and solid performance by way of its Nvidia GeForce GTX 1050 GPU and Intel Core i5-7300HQ processor.
 However, the laptop's potential greatness is stymied by a display that's too dim and dull, a weak audio system and a slow solid-state drive.
+For these reasons, the Pavilion Power 15t isn't one of the best gaming laptops.

 Even though the Power 15t has green accents, I rode a wave of lust, not envy.
 The black brushed-aluminum chassis is positively lovely, especially the lid, which has a glossy Elphaba-green HP logo in the center.
 The rear of the lid gently curves over the hinge, with "Pavilion" spelled out in that lovely green.
 It's positively stately and, dare I say, elegant?